-Below is package structure for out-of-box installation
+Below is the package structure for out-of-box installation

 Apache Configuration Directory - /etc/apache2